GlueOps/autoglue-sdk-go/docs/DtoClusterResponse.md

 HasCertificateKey returns a boolean if a field has been set.

-### GetClusterLoadBalancer

-`func (o *DtoClusterResponse) GetClusterLoadBalancer() string`

-GetClusterLoadBalancer returns the ClusterLoadBalancer field if non-nil, zero value otherwise.

-### GetClusterLoadBalancerOk

-`func (o *DtoClusterResponse) GetClusterLoadBalancerOk() (*string, bool)`

-GetClusterLoadBalancerOk returns a tuple with the ClusterLoadBalancer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetClusterLoadBalancer

-`func (o *DtoClusterResponse) SetClusterLoadBalancer(v string)`

-SetClusterLoadBalancer sets ClusterLoadBalancer field to given value.

-### HasClusterLoadBalancer

-`func (o *DtoClusterResponse) HasClusterLoadBalancer() bool`

-HasClusterLoadBalancer returns a boolean if a field has been set.

-### GetControlLoadBalancer
+### GetControlPlaneRecordSet

-`func (o *DtoClusterResponse) GetControlLoadBalancer() string`
+`func (o *DtoClusterResponse) GetControlPlaneRecordSet() DtoRecordSetResponse`

-GetControlLoadBalancer returns the ControlLoadBalancer field if non-nil, zero value otherwise.
+GetControlPlaneRecordSet returns the ControlPlaneRecordSet field if non-nil, zero value otherwise.

-### GetControlLoadBalancerOk
+### GetControlPlaneRecordSetOk

-`func (o *DtoClusterResponse) GetControlLoadBalancerOk() (*string, bool)`
+`func (o *DtoClusterResponse) GetControlPlaneRecordSetOk() (*DtoRecordSetResponse, bool)`

-GetControlLoadBalancerOk returns a tuple with the ControlLoadBalancer field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetControlPlaneRecordSetOk returns a tuple with the ControlPlaneRecordSet field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetControlLoadBalancer
+### SetControlPlaneRecordSet

-`func (o *DtoClusterResponse) SetControlLoadBalancer(v string)`
+`func (o *DtoClusterResponse) SetControlPlaneRecordSet(v DtoRecordSetResponse)`

-SetControlLoadBalancer sets ControlLoadBalancer field to given value.
+SetControlPlaneRecordSet sets ControlPlaneRecordSet field to given value.

-### HasControlLoadBalancer
+### HasControlPlaneRecordSet

-`func (o *DtoClusterResponse) HasControlLoadBalancer() bool`
+`func (o *DtoClusterResponse) HasControlPlaneRecordSet() bool`

-HasControlLoadBalancer returns a boolean if a field has been set.
+HasControlPlaneRecordSet returns a boolean if a field has been set.

 ### GetCreatedAt